 Concluding that fixing the wage is profitable for firms, I then consider equilibrium outcomes when all firms fix wages for a probabilistic period of time, in a staggered way.
-I show that longer wage durations work to undo the equilibrium effects of firm wages.
-By making firms more forward-looking, they raise the level of wages, shifting the labor market equilibrium to make workers better off, while reducing overhiring, thus improving the efficiency of resource allocation.
+I show that longer wage durations work to undo the equilibrium effects of firm wages: By the context of a study of optimal government spending.

+making firms more forward-looking, they raise the level of wages, shifting the labor market equilibrium to make workers better off, while reducing overhiring, thus improving the efficiency of resource allocation.
 Moreover, these effects hold also in the presence of aggregate shocks, despite the added volatility in the labor market associated with longer wage durations.
 Thus, in an environment characterized by firm wage constraints, fixed wages may be welfare-improving, despite the seeming "rigidities" in the labor market.

-Finally, the firm wage model also accommodates firm-specific idiosyncratic shocks.
+The firm wage model also accommodates firm-specific idiosyncratic shocks.
 In a stationary equilibrium with firm heterogeneity, more productive firms offer higher wages and grow faster than less productive ones, giving rise to cross-sectional dispersion in wages and a large firm wage premium (Brown and Medoff 1989, Mortensen 2003).
 I show that firm wages dampen the responses of wages to firm shocks also, amplifying those of firm growth, and that the effects of fixed wages carry over to a setting with non-trivial firm risk as well.

 Related Literature This paper is related to several strands of existing literature.
-The constraints imposed in the model relate to literature characterizing worker compensation within firms as being governed by internal pay structures involving a hierarchy of positions within the firm, with horizontal equity concerns limiting wage differences within levels of the hierarchy.8 Baker, Gibbs, and Holmstrom (1994) offer an early case study, arguing that the hierarchy explains the bulk of wage differences within their firm.
-Bewley (1999) further finds that worker compensation in firms with 50 employees or more is generally governed by formal structures of this nature, largely motivated by managers by internal equity concerns.
-Recently, Bayer and Kuhn (2018) show that incorporating information on hierarchies allows them to explain as much 80 percent of the cross-sectional dispersion in wages, while cross-sectional wage regressions typically explain only about a third of this variation with observables.9
+The within-firm constraints relate to literature characterizing worker compensation within firms as governed by internal pay structures.
+Such structures involve a hierarchy of positions within the firm, with horizontal equity concerns typically viewed as limiting wage differences within levels of the hierarchy.
+Bewley (1999) finds that worker compensation in firms with 50 employees or more is generally governed by formal structures of this nature, largely motivated by managers by internal equity concerns.
+Such structures have also been argued to be important for explaining worker compensation within firms: Baker, Gibbs, and Holmstrom (1994) offer an early case study, arguing that the hierarchy explains the bulk of wage differences within their firm.
+More recently, Lazear and Oyer (2004) and Bayer and Kuhn (2018) provide evidence that incorporating information on hierarchies allows explaining as much 80 percent of the cross-sectional variation in wages - a substantial increase over cross-sectional wage regressions that typically explain only about a third of this variation with observables.